A Beginner's Guide To Mending Clothes

 Instead of hiding stitches and patches, let them steal the show and turn torn and threadbare clothing into one-of-a-kind works of art.
 Inspired by sashiko, a Japanese tradition of embroidering clothing for decorative and functional purposes, visible repairs are a great way to breathe new life—and style—into well-loved garments.
 “It shows the history of the piece,” says Arounna Khounnoraj, the co-founder of Toronto-based textile studio and shop Bookhou and author of the book Visible Mending.
 “It’s a badge of honour—you think, ‘Here’s someone who really cares about keeping things out of the landfill.’”
 You can fix a hole by stitching your own design, or cover ripped jeans with patches.
 (Sewing stores and Etsy are great places to shop for those.)

 Interested in visible mending but don’t know where to start?
 A quick online search will pull up lots of free resources.
 Khounnoraj suggests starting with YouTube or her own Instagram, @bookhou, where she shares how-to videos.
-Her book, Visible Mending, is filled with illustrated step-by-step instructions and fun DIY project ideas.
+Her book is also filled with illustrated step-by-step instructions and fun DIY project ideas.

 4. Take virtual sewing lessons